 Just remember that organic bones are the best.
 All the others have hormones and anti-antibiotics in them and that is something we do not want in it of course.

 Cover it and let it cook on low for about 24 hours.
-After this you strain it and you have a chicken bone broth.
+After this, you strain it and you have a bone broth.

 How long can you keep it?

 Most bone broth can be kept refrigerated for about a couple of weeks.
-In the freezer it will stay good for about 6 months or even longer.
+In the freezer, it will stay good for about 6 months or even longer.
 I use mason jars and fill them not to the top and they go in the freezer marked and labeled with a date on it so I know to do the FIFA.
-First on in first one out.
+First one in first one out.